frederic-perez/AmE-dictionary/data/dictionary.md

 __somnambulate__ _v_ :pencil2: To walk or perform another act while asleep or in a sleeplike condition. _Syn_ sleepwalk
 __somnolent__ _adj_ :two: Drowsy; sleepy. _Syn_ slumbery, slumberous _The monotonous sound of his voice had a somnolent effect, and I found myself nodding off during the speech._
 __son of a biscuit__
+__sonic boom__ _n_ The explosive sound of the shock wave produced by an aircraft traveling at or above the speed of sound.
 __sonnet__ _n_
 __sonny__
 __sonogram__